It All Starts in the Village

-Each year at the end of June, Toronto plays host to Pride Week.
+Each year at the end of June, the city plays host to Toronto Pride Festival.
 It’s ten days of queer celebration that turns streets into parades and parking lots into parties.
+(NEW: In 2016 June is Pride Month.)
 Come out and meet some of the one million people that crowd the downtown for the festivities.
 If you can’t make it to Pride, there are literally hundreds of other cultural events throughout the year – including Inside Out, Canada’s largest lesbian and gay film and video festival, the Toronto International Film Festival, Taste of the Danforth, Fringe Festival and The Word on the Street.
 And November means Mr. Leatherman is coming to town.
 Places to go.
 People to see.

 Explore the many museums and galleries that the city has to offer.
 The Royal Ontario Museum is home to thousands of years of diverse culture, while the Bata Shoe Museum has a much more specific focus.
-After the museum, take in a ballet at the brand new Four Seasons Centre for the Performing Arts.
-Looking for a little camp?
-No visit to Toronto is complete without a visit to Honest Ed’s.
+After the museum, take in a ballet or opera at the stunning Four Seasons Centre for the Performing Arts.

 The pride exhibited throughout the Toronto region extends across Ontario, giving the LGBT traveller a world of options beyond downtown.
-Complement your Toronto adventure with a trip to the Niagara region, a truly diverse collection of historic communities, award-winning wineries and natural wonders comprising some of the quintessential Ontario experiences.
-A blend of urban and outdoor offerings, Niagara is a destination ripe with vibrant multicultural experiences, and is host to some of the best gay and lesbian events, sporting events, theatre, special events and pride celebrations in country.
-For more »
+Complement your Toronto adventure with a day trip to the Niagara region, a truly diverse collection of historic communities, award-winning wineries and natural wonders comprising some of the quintessential Ontario experiences.

 Nestled against the dramatic shores of Lake Ontario are the quaint rural communities of Prince Edward County, another excellent trip from the city.
-This beautiful region is to Ontario what Saltspring Island is to British Columbia: a progressive-minded collection of artists from all walks of life.
-Affectionately called The County, Prince Edward is a fertile creative ground, home to hundreds of local artisan shops, purveyors of antiques and crafts, glasswork studios, painters’ galleries, pottery studios, sculptors’ exhibits and museums.
+Affectionately called The County, Prince Edward is a fertile creative ground, home to hundreds of local artisan shops, purveyors of antiques and crafts, glasswork studios, painters’ galleries and sculptors’ exhibits.
 This area is also the provinces newest wine region, celebrating regional cuisine and wine with festivals and fairs, providing great opportunities to dine, sample, sip and buy – from roadside stands to fine restaurants.
-For more »

 Travelling to the Niagara Region or to Prince Edward County is easy with VIA Rail.
 For more information on rail travel, or to plan your getaway to these fascinating areas, please visit www.viarail.ca.